Yusuffrih/Boots-Review-MS3/README.md

 ### Validator Testing
 #### HTML Validator
-As Flask is a framework, you will need to validate the HTML code using the URL to avoid false error flags due to jinja2.
+As Flask is a framework, I had to validate the HTML code using the URL to avoid false error flags due to jinja2.

 * Errors:
+No errors.
+See screenshots of passed tests [here](static/testing-screenshots/code-validation/html)
 * Fixes:
+None.

 #### CSS Validator
 * Errors:
-None
+No errors.
+See screenshot of passed test [here](static/testing-screenshots/code-validation/css)
 * Fixes:
 None